WordPress/gutenberg/docs/how-to-guides/format-api.md

 ### Step 4: Show the button only for specific blocks (Optional)

 By default, the button is rendered on every rich text toolbar (image captions, buttons, paragraphs, etc).
-You can render the button only on blocks of a certain type by using `wp.data.select`.
+You can render the button only on blocks of a certain type by using [the data API](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#api).

 Here is an example that only shows the button for Paragraph blocks: